rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 Name | Value
 --- | ---
-Card Number | 4811 1111 1111 1114
+Card Number | `4811 1111 1111 1114`
-CVV | 123
+CVV | `123`
 Exp Month | Any month in MM format.
+For example, `02`.
-Exp Year | Any future year,in YYYY format.
+Exp Year | Any future year, in YYYY format.
+For example, `2025`.
-OTP/3DS | 112233
+OTP/3DS | `112233`

 For more details, refer to [Testing Payments on Sandbox](/en/technical-reference/sandbox-test.md).

 #### Get Card Token Response
 The `token_id` retrieved from `response` object inside `onSuccess` callback function, is used as one of JSON parameters for [Charge API Request](/en/core-api/credit-card.md#sample-request).

 `token_id` is then passed from frontend to backend.
 It can be done using AJAX via JavaScript, HTML POST or any other implementation of your choice.

 ?>***Note***: The `token_id` is valid for one transaction only.
 The process of getting `token_id`is repeated for every transaction, to ensure secure transmission of card data.
-To save card token, you may use [One-click](https://api-docs.midtrans.com/#card-features-one-click) / [Two-clicks](https://api-docs.midtrans.com/#card-features-two-clicks) feature.
+To save card token, you may use [One-click](https://api-docs.midtrans.com/#card-features-one-click)/[Two-clicks](https://api-docs.midtrans.com/#card-features-two-clicks) feature.

 <details>
 <summary><b>Sample Get Token Response</b></summary>